Passive-Aggressive behaviours of a covert narcissist.

 Often as one of the traits of the disorder is envy, they will try to sabotage those who they believe might do better than themselves.

-Most people might have used one of these passive-aggressive methods on another at some point within their lives, often without even realising what we were doing, and not to harm someone.
-A narcissist Covert or Overt uses them as part of the disorder as the fact is that they feel entitled to do as they please.
+Most people might have used one of these passive-aggressive methods on another at some point within their lives, often without even realising what we were doing and not to harm someone.
+A narcissist, Covert or Overt, uses them as part of the disorder as the fact is that they feel entitled to do as they please.
 They don’t have the emotional empathy to care for those the hurt along the way.
-They also believe they are superior and above those around them, with that dominance that they think they are in control of all others and not just themselves.
+They also believe they are superior and above those around them.
+With that dominance, they think they are in control of all others and not just themselves.
 They are also extraordinarily Envious and believe they are entitled to sabotage others that the narcissist believes are doing better than the narcissist themselves.

 There is no winning with these people.
-The only way is to know ourselves so well that no other can make us question who we are, our values, our beliefs, our boundaries, are for us.
-If they’re not the same as another’s we can respect that, if they respect ours we can walk together, of another person doesn’t respect us for who we are, or change us into someone we are not, we have the right to walk away from those people kindly.
+The only way is to know ourselves so well that no other can make us question who we are, our values, our beliefs, our boundaries are for us.
+If they’re not the same as another’s, we can respect that.
+If they respect ours, we can walk together, if another person doesn’t respect us for who we are or change us into someone we are not, we have the right to walk away from those people kindly.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.